 tf.GradientTape will not.
 If you do directly use

-tf.GradientTape, your model may not converge due to
+tf.GradientTape, your model may train to a worse quality.

-Currently, mixed precision is only enabled on NVIDIA Tensor Core GPUs with Compute Capability 7.0 and above (Volta, Turing, or newer architectures).
-The parts of the graph on CPUs and TPUs are untouched by the graph rewrite.
+Currently, mixed precision is only enabled on Volta GPUs and above.
 TPU support is coming soon.
 CPUs are not supported, as CPUs do not run float16 operations faster than float32 operations.

 opt: An instance of a

-tf.mixed_precision.experimental.LossScale.
+tf.train.experimental.LossScale.
 The loss scale to use.
-It is recommended to keep this as its default value of
+It is recommended to keep this as its default value of "dynamic".

 A version of